 The HMD of the HTV Vive has a visual field range of 110° (diagonally), a resolution of 2160 x 1200 overall or 1080 x 1200 for each eye and an image refresh rate of 90 Hz.
 The 32 built-in sensors allow for a 360° movement tracking.
 With the front camera it is also possible to add physical objects into the virtual world.

-The measurements of the position are taken by the two base-stations mounted to the ceiling of the room.
+The measurements of the position are calculated by the two base-stations mounted to the ceiling of the room.
 Each base-station contains a sensor to track the position of the HMD.
-The position of the HMD is measured with a gyroscope and an accelerometer.
+Furthermore the HMD has a gyroscope and an accelerometer.
 The two base-stations allow for a quadratic area with adjustable side length depending on the distance between the stations.

 The user inputs are controlled by two hand controllers, one for each hand.
 The 24 sensors of the controllers allow for precise movement tracking.
 The multifunctional trackpad and the double-staged triggers with haptic HD-Feedback allow an entirely new virtual reality experience.

-To connect the HTC Vive with a computer are two HDMI-, two USB-, and one audio slot needed.
+To connect the HTC Vive with a computer there are two HDMI-, two USB-, and one audio slot needed.
 The audio slot is needed to connect headphones to the audio slot attached to the HMD.

 Oculus Rift